majuss/ecoevolpara/latest/docs/source/Seafile.rst

 It is recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI).
 If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see :ref:`here for details <vpn>`.

 ^^^^^^^^^^^^^^
-With Installer
+With installer
 ^^^^^^^^^^^^^^

 1. Download the installer from above.
 2. Run it ìn the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
-You need sudo-privealeges for this, or you login in as root with :code:`su root`.
+You need sudo-privileges for this, or you login in as root with :code:`su root`.
 3. Choose graphical client.
 4. Enter your short username.
 5. Choose 1 and restart all window-servers.